-additional cost to users of the reception facilities or are incorporated within the port due, can lead to distortions in the use of reception facilities and could lead to significant waste management burdens on those providing such facilities at cheaper cost.
+charges are not prohibitively high so as to encourage ships' masters to contravene the Convention by discharging wastes at sea.
+On the other hand, differences in practice between one port and the next, including whether or not waste management fees are charged as an additional cost to users of the reception facilities or are incorporated within the port due, can lead to distortions in the use of reception facilities and could lead to significant waste management burdens on those providing such facilities at cheaper cost.
 In order to ensure that waste management fees are not a disincentive to the use of reception facilities in Mediterranean ports, Mediterranean coastal States should address this issue.

-In order to meet the specific objective of providing adequate reception facilities in ports, a) to provide, with [high priority], unless specified otherwise and if appropriate action has not been already taken, adequate reception facilities in their ports and consider procedures related to the cost of the use of such facilities, enabling their use as soon as they are available at a fee which should be reasonable and should not serve as a disincentive for their use;

-b) For garbage:

-- all major ports to install facilities for the collection of garbage and procedures for its disposal; - ii. collection and disposal procedures for garbage to be in place for all major ports;

-c) For oily wastes:

-- all major ports to establish collection, treatment and disposal procedures for bilge waters, oily residues and dirty ballast waters; - ii. collection, treatment and disposal procedures for bilge waters, oily residues and dirty ballast waters to be in place for all major ports;

-d) For Noxious Liquid Substances (NLS):

-- i. all major ports handling NLS to establish collection, treatment and disposal procedures for NLS; - ii. collection, treatment and disposal procedures for NLS to be in place for all major ports;

-e) For sewage:
+In order to meet the Specific Objective of providing adequate reception facilities in ports,

-- i. all major ports to establish collection and treatment procedures for sewage; - ii. collection and treatment procedures for sewage to be in place for all major ports; - f) For ozone-depleting substances and exhaust gas cleaning residues, with [medium priority]: - all major ports to establish collection and treatment procedures for ozonedepleting substances and exhaust cleaning residues; - ii. collection and treatment procedures for such substances and residues to be in place for all major ports;
+- a) to provide, with high priority, unless specified otherwise and if appropriate action has not been already taken, adequate reception facilities in their ports and consider procedures related to the cost of the use of such facilities, enabling their use as soon as they are available at a fee which should be reasonable and should not serve as a disincentive for their use; - b) For garbage, with high priority: - all major ports to install facilities for the collection of garbage and procedures for its disposal; and - ii. collection and disposal procedures for garbage to be in place for all major ports. - c) For oily wastes, with high priority: - i. all major ports to establish collection, treatment and disposal procedures for bilge waters, oily residues and dirty ballast waters; and - ii. collection, treatment and disposal procedures for bilge waters, oily residues and dirty ballast waters to be in place for all major ports. - d) For Noxious Liquid Substances (NLS), with high priority: - i. all major ports handling NLS to establish collection, treatment and disposal procedures for NLS; and - ii. collection, treatment and disposal procedures for NLS to be in place for all major ports. - e) For sewage, with high priority: - i. all major ports to establish collection and treatment procedures for sewage; and - ii. collection and treatment procedures for sewage to be in place for all major ports. - f) For ozone-depleting substances and exhaust gas cleaning residues, with medium priority: - all major ports to establish collection and treatment procedures for ozone-depleting substances and exhaust cleaning residues; and - ii. collection and treatment procedures for such substances and residues to be in place for all major ports.

-- g) For ballast water and sediments: - all major oil and chemical terminals to establish collection, treatment and disposal procedures for ballast waters; - all major ports and terminals where cleaning or repair of ballast tanks occurs to endeavour to take action to be in a position to comply with the provisions of the 2004 Ballast Water Convention by its entry-into-force date or as soon as possible thereafter;
+- g) For ballast water and sediments, with high priority: - all major ports and terminals where cleaning or repair of ballast tanks occurs to endeavour to take action to be in a position to comply with the provisions of the 2004 Ballast Water Convention by its entry-into-force date or as soon as possible thereafter.